Fans can make or break a game! Keep it CLASSY!

 I take issue with the negative and general lack of class shown by many at the games.
 As the games are being played, I’m challenging parents, students, school officials and fans to keep it classy.

-Parents, I understand it’s your kiddo out there, I’m a parent myself.
-He’s going to make mistakes, point them out, encourage a different attack for the next time he’s faced with that situation and move on.
+Parents, I understand it’s your kiddo out there, I’m a parent myself and this year... he's out there playing.
+They going to make mistakes, point them out, encourage a different attack for the next time they are faced with that situation and move on.
 It’s a game.
 Keep it classy.

 Fans, referees are there to do a job.
 We’ve all witnessed bad calls, even on a national level they mess up.
 However, they are the only and final call on each play.
 Agree to disagree and move on.
 Keep it classy.
 I’ll admit I’ve even been known to express the “Oh!
 Come on!
 REALLY?!”
 The game goes on, therefore so should my disagreement.

 Students, especially those in high school, please remember there are MANY younger students looking up to you.
 It is neither acceptable nor classy to call out to degrade or make fun of ANYONE, especially a member of the opposing team.
 I’ve seen it too often, and many times my 10 year-old son is with me.
 It completely turns my stomach and I have to continue to explain to my kiddo, how and why that’s not an acceptable behavior.
 School officials should also enforce sportsmanship.
 In today’s society and the intolerance of “bullying,” I would hope those school officials continue to enforce that intolerance at the game.

 As a reminder “sportsmanship” is defined as an aspiration that a sport or activity will be enjoyed for its own sake, with proper consideration for fairness, ethics, respect and a sense of fellowship with one's competitors.